projetmbc-tools/for-dev/jinjang/contribute/api/dsl/README.md

 #### The file `specs.yaml`

-To indicate the specifications of a flavor, the `specs.yaml` file is used with the following contents; we explain the expected values for the various `<GENERIC-NAME>` below.
+To indicate the specifications of a flavour, the `specs.yaml` file is used with the following contents; we explain the expected values for the various `<GENERIC-NAME>` below.

 ~~~yaml
 about: